nanoblob-jpeg/Chord-Changer/README.md

 # chordChanger

 This works to change from chord lettering to greek numbers.
+Must run in console.

+Go to the directory where magic.py is located
+Then use:
+python magic.py

 First you must indicate the scale when it prompts you;
 It's written in order of Letter(minor if applicable)(# or b if applicable) Hit enter